int19h/jbomohi/dict/ko'ai/comments.md

 However, I now realize that {ko'ai abu za'u re'u cusku} suffers from the same problem, thus I am downvoting myself for the time being.

+## 2015-08-04T19:01:14Z — spheniscine (comment 2403)

+Crazy idea for this

+selma'o ZO.
+Bam, infinite variables, no {boi} needed.

+Being disyllabic is a downside though, if we want this to replace letteral-pronouns completely.